spoud/kafka-training-practice/kafka-demos/jsonschema-demo/README.md

 # JsonSchema Demo with Kafka and Spring Boot (multiple event types per topic)

 This repository contains a minimal Spring Boot project that demonstrates how to use Kafka with JsonSchema.
-We demonstrate using multiple event types per topic.
+We also demonstrate the usage of multiple event types per topic.
 The scenario is quite simple: we provide a REST API that allows users to create, query and update movies and books.
 Each movie is represented by a simple JSON object: